- About Us

 More research is needed to better understand which PAHs cause health problems, what those health problems are, and how strong the effect is with a given exposure.
 Given how many PAHs exist, it is not surprising that there are many different health outcomes attributed to them.
 For example, some PAHs are known to contribute to cancer.
 Others are associated with respiratory diseases like asthma, or damage to the immune and reproductive systems.
 The goal of our center is to take this research and understand which PAHs are in our environment, and in what amounts.
 From there, we can determine if humans and animals are being exposed to these PAHs, and what sort of risk they pose to health.

-We can test these chemicals in animal models and human lung models to better understand if these PAHs may pose a risk to human health.
-Learn about our zebrafish animal model here, and our human lung model here.
+We can test these chemicals in zebrafish animal models and human lung models to better understand if these PAHs may pose a risk to human health.
 Since we know that people can be exposed to PAHs, our researchers are examining how these chemicals break down in our bodies.
 We also have researchers studying how to remove these chemicals from our environment.

 There are hundreds of different types of cancer.
 Different chemicals can cause different types of cancer.
 Unfortunately, some PAHs are known to increase the possibility that a person gets cancer.
 In occupational settings, workers exposed to PAHs have reported increased levels of lung, skin, and bladder cancer (1).